Sharp Brains: Brain Fitness and Cognitive Health News

 September 5th, 9.00–10.30 am

 Neuroscience, and cognitive science in general, are coming to a fundamentally new understanding of the lifelong plasticity of the brain and what aging means.
 This presents tremendous opportunities, and challenges, to anyone caring for other people’s brains (on top of their own).
 In this session, we will provide an overview of the research and market trends that may affect brain health in the next five to ten years, will explore new roles to serve our communities coupled with the need to reinvent existing ones, and will help navigate the increased number of brain heath options today.
-Read the rest of this entry »
+[Read more…] about Brain Health Promotion by the American Society on Aging

 Top Articles on Brain Health and Neuroplasticity